 Here are 3 things those of us with acne are guilty of doing at some time or the other.
 If you stop doing these things, your skin will start to heal and clear up.

-Using To0 Many Products
+1. Using To0 Many Products

 The first instinct is to fight acne with ointments like benzoyl peroxide (BP) and those available in your local drugstore.
 If your acne heals with BP or anything else, great.
 If it does not respond, do not increase the amount of product thinking that will help.

-Touching Your Face
+2. Touching Your Face

 A few minutes later, the whole cycle gets repeated again.
 This tends to be a vicious cycle as this leads to more acne which then leads to more touching.
-In addition touching acne will infect them further and this leads to more acne forming around and even under acne.
+Touching acne will infect them further and this leads to more acne forming around and even under acne.
 Touching acne also leads to scarring.
 So keep your hands off your face.

 Turn Heads with Your Gorgeous Skin!

-Squeezing and Picking
+3. Squeezing and Picking

 Another bad habit, which in my opinion is way worse than just touching and using too many products is picking and squeezing your acne.
-Just saying it creeps me out now though I was guilty of doing it a long long time back.
+Just saying it creeps me out now.
+Though I was guilty of doing it a long long time back.

 If you have tried everything else for your acne and see no result it’s time to leave your face alone and see if that makes an improvement.
-This means no products (those meant for acne), no touching and certainly no picking and squeezing.
+This means no products especially those meant for acne, no touching and certainly no picking and squeezing.
 You can wash your face as normal.
 Plain water is often best if you are not using makeup or sunscreen.
 Ditching the face wash too will be even better.
-Leaving your face alone may be the best thing you do for it.